 Türkmen was one of six men who were abducted in February.
 He was abducted in Antalya.

-All men had been purged from state jobs due to their alleged links to the Gülen movement, which is accused by the Turkish government of masterminding a failed coup in July 2016.
+All men the had been purged from state jobs due to their alleged links to the Gülen movement, which is accused by the Turkish government of masterminding a failed coup in July 2016.
 The movement strongly denies any involvement in the coup.

 Four of the abducted men were found in police custody in July, while one was found in police custody in October.

-More than 20 people were reportedly been abducted by Turkey’s intelligence agency in a massive post-coup crackdown targeting Gülen movement followers in the aftermath of the coup attempt.
+More than 20 people were reportedly abducted by Turkey’s intelligence agency in a massive post-coup crackdown targeting Gülen movement followers in the aftermath of the coup attempt.